ReachableCEO/DSR-Pipeline-Server/README.md

 ## Introduction

 I publish a daily stakeholder report to the TSYS Group discourse every day.
 Up until 11/29 I was performing the publishing step manually.
-On 11/29 I automated the process.
-I also begin work on automated gathering of data going into the new version of the report.
+On 11/29 I automated the pdf creation and publishing to discourse procedure.

+I also begin work on automated gathering of data going into the new version of the report that is in development.
-These scripts help me maintain a daily report and high fidelity information in the report for my stake holders.

 ## Scripts